conectcell/coronavanga/README.md

 It doesn't predict data 100% accurately.

-First you have to install python, pip, keras and tensorflow, pandas, numpy.
+First you have to install python, pip, keras, tensorflow, pandas and numpy.